Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/aiven-kafka-connect-cluster-ssl-protocol.md

 ## Prerequisite

-- Set up the connection between the Klaw APIs (Core API and Klaw Cluster API) to use secure SSL, see `klaw-core-with-clusterapi`.
+- Set up the connection between the Klaw APIs (Klaw Core API and Klaw Cluster API) to use secure SSL, see `klaw-core-with-clusterapi`.
 This involves configuring the `klaw.clusterapi.url` setting in the Klaw